Chairman’s Report 2016

 - Task 17: International symposium – demand flexibility and RES integration

 - Note from the Chairman: Sharing what we know

 - Puang Sanook – The 1st energy efficient community in Thailand

 - DSM University: 2016 webinars

 - Task 17: New reports on integration of DSM now online

 At the beginning of a new Task, a flyer is produced to stimulate interest in participating in the Task.
 When the work is completed, a second flyer is produced reporting on Task activities.

 Analysis of visits to the website shows a worldwide readership.
 In 2012, further improvements to the website were made by adding columns, a calendar, news, an articles section, and improvements were made to the workshops section.

 The DSM Programme introduced social media to their website in 2010.
-The number of members on the DSM LinkedIn and Facebook groups and the Twitter account is increasing on a daily basis.
-Strong relationships with other social media energy efficiency mavens have continued to build in 2015 including the DSM Programme being showcased in the largest industrial energy efficiency social media network, the EEIP (www.ee-ip.org), the ‘Energy in Demand’ blog (www.energyindemand.com) and the eceee website via columns (www.eceee.org).
-Social media will continue to be a strong feature of the DSM Programme in 2016.
+The number of members on the DSM Facebook group and the Twitter account is increasing on a daily basis.
+Strong relationships with other social media energy efficiency mavens have continued to build in 2016 including the DSM Programme being showcased in the ‘Energy in Demand’ blog (www.energyindemand.com) and the eceee website via columns (www.eceee.org).
+Social media will continue to be a strong feature of the DSM Programme in 2017.